Printing File Requirements

 To expedite your print project, please package your print files according to our file requirements.
 To help us process your files as quickly as possible, please make sure that you are adhering to the file requirements outlined below.
 If your file does not follow these guidelines, extra time may be required to process your print project.
 Click here to download the PDF version of File Requirements.

-When supplying print files, it’s always best to provide the files in the native format (the program that it was created in)
+When supplying print files, it’s always best to provide the files in the native format (the program that it was created in) and a high resolution PDF.

 This way if we do need to make adjustments or corrections, we can process the changes as quickly as possible.